 Mike has an MBA (Management) – Partnership/PFI, Economics & Marketing from Cass Business School, City University, London, a Post Graduate Diploma (Property Development and Project Management) from South Bank University – 1982.
 He is a Fellow of the Chartered Institute of Arbitrators, a Fellow of the Chartered Management Institute, a Fellow of the Chartered Institute of Building, a Member of the Society for the Environment and a Chartered Environmentalist.

 Mike is a freeman of the City of London and a retired liveryman of the Worshipful Company of Arbitrators.
 Until 2014 he was a Board Member of Poplar Housing and Regeneration Community Association, and continues to serve as a Planning Group Member.
 From 2000 to 2013 he was an LEA school governor at Downview Primary School.
 From 2009 to 2013 he was a Governor of Norbury Manor Business & Enterprise College for Girls.
 Mike is also a Past Chairman of the Estimating Practice Committee of the Chartered Institute of Building, London and when a Councillor was a Member of the Planning Committee in Croydon.

-Attic has over 10 years’ experience as a Solicitor specialising in property law and acts as the retained solicitor for a number of high net worth individuals and companies who he has worked with over the past ten years.
+Attic has over 14 years’ experience as a Solicitor specialising in property development and structured finance and acts as the retained solicitor for a number of high net worth individuals and companies who he has worked with over the past ten years.
 He also runs his family’s registered charity dedicated to building on the work of his (late) Father in caring for hundreds of orphans in Bangladesh.